Khuzy16/COMP5047_CW_Group39/README.md

 ## Team Members and Responsibilities

-The table below shows the allocation of responsibilities for each team member across the four subsystems of the project:

 | Name | Student ID | Assigned Subsystem | GitHub Profile |
 |------|------------|-------------------|----------------|
 | Lukas Guggenberger | 19387653 | USU Student App   | [geagg-at](https://github.com/geagg-at) |